yhoiseth/python-prediction-scorer/README.md

 ### Choice predictions

 For _choice predictions_, the forecaster assigns probabilities to different answers.
-As an example, George and Kramer made the following forecasts for the result of a game where the home team ended up winning:
+As an example, let’s say that George and Kramer made the following forecasts for the result of a game where the home team ended up winning:

 | Result         | George | Kramer | Correct |
 | -------------- | ------ | ------ | ------- |